-The tonsils, base of tongue, and soft palate form an area of the body called the oropharynx.
+The tonsils and base of tongue are part of an area of the body called the oropharynx.
 The oropharynx includes special tissue that is designed to help protect us from infections that may try to enter our body through our mouth or nose.

 The surface of the oropharynx is lined by squamous cells that form a barrier called the epithelium.
 The tissue below the epithelium is called stroma.
 The stroma in the oropharynx is made up mostly of immune cells which makes this tissue look very similar to a lymph node.